heruoxin/Ice-Box-Docs/Device Owner (Non Root) Setup.md

 ### Device Owner (Non Root) Mode Setup

-This is a setup of how to grant [device owner (DPC)](https://developer.android.com/work/dpc/build-dpc) permission to Ice Box App.
+This is a setup of how to use Ice Box  app in [device owner (DPC)](https://developer.android.com/work/dpc/build-dpc) mode without root permission.

+If your device already rooted, there is no need to use device owner mode.
+Just use the root mode.

 #### What is device owner?

 Device owner (DPC) is a part of Android enterprise functions which provides the ability to freeze and unfreeze any apps without root.

 One device can only have one device owner.
-Please do not enable on the phone directly, it will not work.
+Please do not enable the "device admin" permission on phone directly, it will not work.

 To enable the device owner permission on your device, follow the instruction: